anil1kuppa/oci_cs_adb/README.md

 </pre></code>
 ![image](https://user-images.githubusercontent.com/24491456/151687992-0ac19ed4-d780-4b2b-bbf4-c72ca59b6fe0.png)

-10. Print the SODA URL and copy it.
+10. Print the SODA URL and copy (Ctlr+C) it.
 This will be used to set the environment variable _ORCL_HOST_URL_ in [khaching](https://github.com/anil1kuppa/kha-ching)
 <pre><code>source  print_soda_url.sh
 </pre></code>
+It will look something like this: https://g13241234ani-signlx.adb.ap-hyderabad-1.oraclecloudapps.com/ords/signalx

 **Do not share this URL with anyone as it's connection to DB.
 It will store the transactions, daily plans and executed plan.**